 11. Guilinggao (龜苓膏)

 Also known as tortoise jelly, Guilinggao is a traditional Chinese dessert and medicine that’s been treasured for centuries for its wide-ranging health benefits.
-According to legend, the Tongzhi Emperor’s smallpox was cured by this formula until he prematurely stopped the treatment.
-While tortoise shell was originally one of the key ingredients in the ancient and authentic recipe for Guilinggao, it’s been increasingly replaced by agar in modern versions due to the ethical concerns around sourcing the rare shells.
+According to legend, this formula cured the Tongzhi Emperor’s smallpox until he prematurely stopped the treatment.
+While a paste sourced from tortoise shells was originally one of the key ingredients in the ancient and authentic recipe for Guilinggao, it’s been increasingly replaced by agar due to increased demand for this Chinese herbal tea.
 The rich brown jelly may be bittersweet, but do give it a try – it’s believed to improve your circulation, muscle growth, skin complexion, and kidney function!

 Bringing artisanal herbal brews to Hong Kong since 2013, Herbaceous Teas handcrafts premium infusions designed to restore wellness.
 Using only top-grade herbs and time-honoured formulations, the liang cha shop expertly selects and combines ingredients for optimal potency.
 Its freshly made teas provide traditional remedies for modern life, prepared locally on a daily basis.

-Herbaceous Tea has multiple stores across Hong Kong.
+Herbaceous Teas has multiple locations in Hong Kong.

 2. Chau Ka Yuen Herbal Tea

-This Chinese herbal tea shop is a family business established over a half-century ago.
-Everyday, the shop owner carefully washes the herbs and prepares everything all by hand, earning Chau Ka Yuen many loyal customers.
+With over half a century’s experience under its belt, this Chinese herbal tea shop is a staple family business in Ap Lei Chau.
+Everyday, the shop owner carefully washes the herbs and prepares everything by hand, earning Chau Ka Yuen many loyal customers.
 While drinks like the twelve-hour boiled Canton Abrus Herb Tea and 24 Flavours Tea are customers’ all-time favourites, Chau Ka Yuen’s Gui Ling Gao (龜苓膏) herbal jelly is also a must-try during hot summers.

 Chau Ka Yuen Herbal Tea, G/F, 52 Ap Lei Chau Main Street, Ap Lei Chau, Hong Kong